 If you love fitness but hate the boredom that comes from a routine, ClassPass is designed to provide you with some diversity beyond the daily treadmill grind.
-After purchasing one single monthly membership, ClassPass helps you accomplish this by granting you access to classes at some of the best studios in select cities for up to 70% off their drop in rates.
+The company promises to grant you access to classes at some of the best studios in select cities for up to 70% off their drop in rates.

 If you don’t have a specific class in mind, you can head to the ClassPass homepage and click on your city.
 From there, an interactive map will be displayed that shows all participating fitness centers in your area.
 This function is great if you’re concerned about distance; or, you can click the “list” icon for the names of all your options.

-Reserving your spot in class has to be done via the ClassPass mobile app:
+Reserving your spot in class can be done via the ClassPass mobile app or through their website:

 - Click on any of the fitness venues in your area.